-- Practices in Cyber Supply Chain Risk Management: Observations from Industry and related SCRM guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations and Specifies the supply chain risk management controls being implemented. - Certification that the applicant's supply chain risk management plan will be reevaluated and updated and the timeline for its occurrence. - Certification that the potential subgrantee's supply chain risk management plan will be submitted to OBO prior to the allocation of funds, and if the potential subgrantee makes any substantive changes to the plan, a new version will be submitted within 30 days.
+- Certification that the participant has a supply chain risk management plan in place that is either: (a) operational, if the participant is already providing service at the time of the grant; or (b) ready to be operationalized, if the participant is not yet providing service at the time of grant award. - Certification that the participant's supply chain risk management plan is based upon the key practices discussed in the NIST publication NIST IR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry18 and related SCRM guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations19 and specifies the supply chain risk management controls being implemented. - Certification that the applicant's supply chain risk management plan will be reevaluated and updated and the timeline for its occurrence. - Certification that the potential subgrantee's supply chain risk management plan will be submitted to OBO prior to the allocation of funds, and if the potential subgrantee makes any substantive changes to the plan, a new version will be submitted within 30 days.